 Paintballing is among those exhilarating games that allow you to pass time with friends and family not forgetting other avid paintballers.
 Although the game is just 30 years old, major improvements have been evidenced from a simple test of survival to a multi-million dollar sport of highly evolved high-tech guns and high-profile venues.
-But, despite all the improvements, one boring and daunting part of this highly evolved game is cleaning your paintball gun.
+But, despite all the improvements, one boring and daunting part of this highly evolved game are cleaning your paintball gun.
 If you’re a beginner, how to clean a paintball gun is one area you need to be keen on.

 And why exactly?
 Well, if your gun is left unattended for a long time, severe damages can be evidenced such as your gun getting dirty, getting less accurate over time and worse of all, paintballs can get clogged inside the barrel causing you to suffer heavy costs of repair or even buying a new gun altogether.
 So, to avoid affecting the performance of your paintball gun while on the field, this short guide will discuss a simple process you can consider to effectively clean your paintball gun.

 How to Clean a Paintball Gun: Step by Step Guide

 Before you commence the process of cleaning your paintball gun, you should always start by referring to your gun’s owner’s manual to understand the process of cleaning.
 Remember, each paintball gun is different, and going through the manual will help you to avoid damaging your gun.

 Remember, when cleaning your paintball gun, you need to clean each part individually from the barrel, the body to the hammer and bolt.
 So, to get rid of any lingering dirt and paint, you need to have the right cleaning kit that includes brushes, needles, bristles, squeegees, swabs, and lubrication oil.
 Additional supplies include;

 - Warm water